You may find the following definitions helpful in understanding Irish equality legislation.

 You are entitled to be treated equally no matter what race, nationality, or ethnic background you belong to, or what colour your skin is.

 You are entitled to be treated equally no matter what your religious beliefs are, or if you have no religious beliefs.

 You are entitled to be treated equally if you are gay, lesbian, bisexual or heterosexual.

 Harassment is any form of unwanted conduct related to any of the protected grounds that has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating, or offensive environment for the person.
 Sexual harassment is any form of unwanted verbal, non-verbal or physical conduct of a sexual nature.

 In both cases, the unwanted conduct may include acts, requests, spoken words, gestures, or the production, display, or circulation of written words, pictures or other material.
 The emphasis is on the effect of the unwanted conduct on the recipient, not on the intention of the perpetrator.

 The Equality Acts allow for preferential treatment or the taking of positive measures which are bona fide and intended to

 - promote equality of opportunity

-- cater for the special needs of persons who require extra facilities, arrangements, services or assistance
+- cater to the special needs of persons who require extra facilities, arrangements, services, or assistance

 Reasonable Accommodation / Appropriate Measures